 How is the EIT RIS funded?

-The EIT budget devoted to implementing EIT RIS activities, in the 2021-2027 period, will be at least 10% and maximum 15% of the overall EIT funding for existing and new KICs.
-The EIT grants funds to each EIT KIC for EIT RIS implementation.
-Each EIT KIC uses these funds in line with its strategy and designs its activities accordingly.
-Activities under EIT RIS aim at attracting and facilitate the integration of potential new partners with the EIT KICs, as well as, linking local innovation ecosystems to pan-European innovation ecosystems.
+The 2021-2027 EIT budget for implementing EIT RIS activities will be at least 10% and at most 15% of the overall EIT funding for KICs.
+The EIT grants funds to each KIC for EIT RIS implementation.
+Each KIC uses these funds in line with its strategy and designs its activities accordingly.

 EIT RIS Innovation in action: